Zichxy/Zichxy/README.md

 - Avatar

 ㅤ
-> NOTE: Rem, Ivy and Pocket are comforting to me.
+> NOTE: Rem, Ivy, Doorman and Pocket are comforting to me.
 I love batcase, necrofencer and Celeste x Silver, these ships are also a huge comfort !
 I also enjoy Doorman x Drifter and Paige x Billy.
 I'm usually open with anything, if you don't like any of these ships it's okay, just let me know and I'll avoid it ^_^ !

 </p>